bjagger/cleaning-data-project/CodeBook.md

    5. "standing"
    6. "laying"

-The following code was used to replace integer with activity descriptions.
+The following code was used to replace the six integers with the six activity descriptions.

 ```{r, eval=FALSE}
 levels(merged_df2$V1.1)[1:6] <- activity_names[1:6]
 ```
+### All Other Columns
 Feature names were found to be unsuitable for use as variable names.
-The make.names function was applied.
-However, this left trailing periods that were also unsuitable, and very long column names in this were being truncated.
-Moreover, although the names could be used in this form, they were still highly unreadable.
-Therefore, the names were changed by adding underscores to increase spacing and make them easier to read.
+They were changed by adding underscores to increase spacing and make them easier to read.
 In one case a correction was applied to the original name (BodyBody became Body).

-The original feature names were turned into variable labels in the following steps.
+Here is how they were changed.

 ```{r, eval=FALSE}
 var_names2[1:40] <- str_replace(var_names2[1:40], t, time_domain_)